 CDR is an economy-wide reform that will be rolled out sector by sector.
 As it grows, it will become more powerful for Australian households and businesses.
 The Consumer Data Right has already been rolled out to banking, with the energy sector to follow next and telecommunications to follow as the third sector.

 The Consumer Data Right is an opt-in service, giving you the choice about whether to share your data, with full visibility of who it’s being shared with and the purpose for sharing it.

 The CDR can make it easier for you to:

 And that’s just the beginning!
 The CDR will grow over time as it applies to more sectors and more providers become accredited.
 As it grows, it will become more powerful for individuals and small businesses.

 Who’s involved in Consumer Data Right?

-The data transfer is done between the providers, but the Australian Government governs the overarching framework.
+The data transfer is done between the providers, but the Australian Government has designed and oversees the system to ensure it is safe and secure for consumers.
 Providers must go through a rigorous process to become accredited to provide Consumer Data Right services to you.
 The Australian Competition and Consumer Commission (ACCC) manages this process.